softkaikai/skk-vue/README.md

 ```

 ## Support Coumputed
-You can use computed property just as simple as vue, like below:
+You can use computed property just as simple as vue, like below: <br />
 **Note:** don't use allow function in the computed property, which may cause unexpected errors
 ``` javascript
   var demo = new Sue({